nobleman97/dockerize-express-server/README.md

 > - username: docker
 > - password: tcuser

-We can pull an image into the node and run it (since docker is installed into the minikube node by default) using ```kubectl``` like this:
+From our local machine, we can pull an image into the node and run it (since docker is installed into the minikube node by default) using ```kubectl``` like this:
 ``` bash
 $ kubectl run nginx-image --image=nginx
 ```